GabrielWhite808/GabrielWhite808/projects/LinkedListDatabase.md

 <img class="img-fluid" src="../img/LinkedListProject.png">

 This project implemented both front-end and back-end components of a records database.
-This database properly handled invalid input and allowed for user data to be multiple lines.
+It also properly handled invalid input and allowed for user data to be multiple lines.